Maryland

 The Legislative Push to Reform Maryland's Wiretapping Law

 Maryland lawmakers have recognized that the current wiretapping statute was written decades before Ring doorbells and modern security cameras existed.
-Several reform efforts are underway as of 2026.
+Reform bills have been introduced in recent sessions, but none has passed; the most recent efforts died in committee when the 2026 session adjourned.

 SB 61 (2025 Session)